Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Dataset

 \subsubsection{Stainless steel inclusions}

-We include 17 SIP measurements performed on grade 304 stainless steel spheres and cylinders embedded in saturated feldspar sand.
-The KCl solution used for saturation has a conductivity of 333~$\mu$S~cm$^{-1}$ at 21~$^\circ$C. These measurements use a sand box that replicates a miniature Schlumberger array rather than the cylindrical cell employed for the pyrite and graphite mixtures.
-The setup uses copper needles as current electrodes and Ag--AgCl electrodes as potential electrodes, with a 124~mm current-electrode spacing and a 20~mm potential-electrode spacing.
-For each measurement, a single stainless steel sphere or cylinder is placed at the center of the array to allow for controlled variations in polarizable grain size.
-The cylinders are placed perpendicular to the injected current direction.
-The tested diameters are 2, 2.5, 3, 3.5, 4, 4.5, 5, 5.5, 6, 7, and 8~mm for the spheres and 2, 2.5, 3, 4, 5, and 6~mm for the cylinders.
-These samples create a simple reference system to study the effect of metallic grain size on SIP signatures in the absence of mineralogical or textural complexity.
+We include 17 measurements of stainless steel spheres and cylinders embedded in saturated sand.
+The KCl solution used for saturation has a conductivity of 333~$\mu$S~cm$^{-1}$ at 21~$^\circ$C. Measurements are performed in a sandbox using a miniature Schlumberger array with copper current electrodes and Ag--AgCl potential electrodes (124~mm current spacing, 20~mm potential spacing).
+Inclusion diameters range from 2 to 8~mm for spheres and 2 to 6~mm for cylinders, which enables controlled analysis of grain size effects.